 Every photographer knows that if you want to take an interesting shot, you need to change your perspective.
 This is true in Paris as well.
 The city has been photographed so many times it may seem tedious to find a new perspective to shoot from.
 But the best way is to find new locations and new angles.
 Test out some rooftop restaurants or train stations.
 Get low to the ground along the river or up close to someone in the street.
 Changing your perspective will bring so much more to your work.

-If you are looking for more inspiration then consider taking a workshop, studying a famous photographer, or reading a street photography book.
-We have listed some of our favorites below.
+If you are looking for more inspiration, then consider taking a workshop, studying a famous photographer, or reading a street

 Paris Street Photographers of Today

 Mary Quincy has had a loyal following for years around France, her specialty is photographing the streets of Paris and the world!
 As a local, she has access to the beautiful golden hours around the city.
 Her photos are colorful and fun leaving the viewer wanting more.
 Many amateur photographers have learned from her master style and editing.